msaidhassan/show-your-skills-deeprent/README.md

 ### Submission Instructions

-Email the following to `applytodeeprent@gmail.com`
+Email the following to `applytodeeprent@gmail.com`<br>
+**Please ensure that you correctly add up the points, the tasks have different point values based on their difficulty**

 **Subject:** [POINT TOTAL] - [TIME SPENT ON TASKS] - [FULL NAME]